lantunes/fixd/README.md

 * setup asynchronous HTTP subscribe-broadcast scenarios
 * delay responses for tests that require a delayed response

+Finally, Fixd is not limited to being used in the context of unit tests.
+It can also be used as a standalone HTTP server, in any context.

 ## Getting Started
 ------------------